heistp/antler/README.md

 * setting up and tearing down test environments
 * orchestrating actions across multiple nodes
+* running multiple tests with varied parameter combinations
+* re-running only some tests while retaining prior results
 * running external tools to gather pcaps or other data
 * gathering results from multiple nodes into a single source of truth
-* running multiple tests with varied parameter combinations
-* re-running only some tests while retaining prior results
-* emitting results to different formats for visualization
+* emitting results in different formats for consumption
-* saving results non-destructively so prior results aren't lost
+* saving results non-destructively so prior work isn't lost
 * making results available on the web
-* and configuring all of the above in a common way, to avoid mistakes
+* configuring all of the above in a common way, to avoid mistakes

 Antler is an attempt to address the above.
 The test environment is set up and torn down before and after each test, preventing configuration mistakes and